CDN Pricing for Live Video Broadcasting

 This pricing only includes delivering a live channel.

 Azure is Microsoft’s CDN offering.
-Their Media Services division provides CDN hosting and delivery for live streaming and other video.
+Their Media Services division provides CDN hosting and delivery for live streaming and other videos.

 - Live channels without encoding: $0.99 per hour